leetncamp/smartsheet-puar/index.md

 stop_after = 1  #Set this to zero to send all emails.
 </pre>

+###Using the program###
+2. Install `git` version control software.
+Available from https://git-scm.com/download/win
+3. open a command prompt and change directories to your Desktop
+5. Cloning will create a folder called paur.
+Change directories to paur.
+8. Copy configuration.py.sample to configuration.py.
+Make any modifications to configuration.py you want.
+9. Download UserAccessReport.xlsx from smartsheets to the same folder as paur.exe

 ##Windows Development Setup##

 1. Install python.
 Available from http://python.org